ironbar/arc25/docs/05_Solution_Summary.md

 I would argue that the effect will be bigger if we had an inference budget bigger than 512 predictions, but we are constrained by the Kaggle submission hardware and time.

-On this initial implementation, the model is fine-tuned independently for each task, and all the predictions that generated valid outputs are used for training.
+In this initial implementation, the model is fine-tuned independently for each task, and all the predictions that generated valid outputs are used for training.
 A more compute-efficient implementation would only use the best predictions for training.